samervin/blog.samerv.in/_posts/media/2013-10-29-dancing-anymore.md

 I'm not even sure how I was linked to this, but this is a music video unlike any other—summing up both the near-future possibilities of virtual reality and, well, the disgusting mind of a boy.

-This contains mostly-naked women (and some men too), and is certainly <strong>not safe for work</strong>.
+This contains mostly-naked women (and some men too), and is certainly **not safe for work**.
 Enjoy at your own risk.

 [Vimeo link.](http://vimeo.com/64398631)